-- After registering your child on B2, you will be directed to the EEG department, where EEG technicians will attach electrodes to your child's head with a paste and secure them with a bandage.
-The leads are attached to a small computer that is portable and your child will carry it around in a small pouch. - The EEG tech will assist you and your child to the EMU bed on B6-200 where instructions on using the seizure trigger device and how to record any events will be provided. - Once the recording begins, your child will need to stay in their room with the video camera and microphones that are attached to the EEG machine. - A doctor from the neurology team will admit your child and answer any questions as best as they can. - The healthcare team will respond to any seizure or medical events, following the safety plans that are in place. - Your child will be able to behave as usual, eat, sleep, and play. - Your child can have sponge baths only and should stay in view of the camera at all times, except when using the washroom.
+- After registering your child on the second floor of the B Zone ("Smile Zone") in the Children's Hospital of Western Ontario, you will be directed to the EEG department, where EEG technicians will attach electrodes to your child's head with a paste and secure them with a bandage.
+The leads are attached to a small computer that is portable and your child will carry it around in a small pouch. - The EEG tech will assist you and your child to the EMU bed on B6-200 where instructions on using the seizure trigger device and how to record any events will be provided. - Once the recording begins, your child will need to stay in their room with the video camera and microphones that are attached to the EEG machine. - A doctor from the neurology team will admit your child and answer any questions as best as they can. - The healthcare team will respond to any seizure or medical events, following the safety plans that are in place. - Your child will be able to eat, sleep and play and behave mostly in their usual way, with some modifications for the EEG leads. - Your child can have sponge baths only and should stay in view of the camera at all times, except when using the washroom.